dorny-mb/root_project/README.md

 ### What I would do differently if I had to do it again

-Improve the overall code structure (make it even more scalable) and design.
+- Improve the overall code structure (make it even more scalable) and design.
+- I will have a more dynamic way of handleling most of the listed events.

 ### What you learned during the project